No. 3 Oregon routs Utah 90-63

+I feel like every time we’re aggressive, we just get those simple plays and we get those defensive stops,” Sabally said.
+“It just clicks as long as we’re aggressive and smart.”

+Sabrina Ionescu had 10 points, 10 assists and seven rebounds and Erin Boley added 11 points and six rebounds for the Ducks (18-2, 8-1 Pac-12).
+Oregon earned its sixth straight win and swept the season series.

-Kemery Martin scored 15 points to lead the Utes.
+Kemery Martin scored 15 points to lead the Utes (10-10, 3-6).
 Utah dropped its second straight game against a Top 10 opponent after struggling to slow down Oregon’s early shooting.
 The Ducks outscored the Utes 44-28 in the paint and 26-6 in fastbreak points.

 The Ducks wasted no time putting pressure on Utah’s defense with their potent offense.
 Oregon made 12 straight shots over a seven-plus minute stretch after starting 1-of-4 from the field.
 The Ducks shot 80% from the field overall in the first quarter alone and made 70% of their shots in the first half.